Understanding & defining Quantitative Research

 1. Cross-sectional Surveys

 Cross-sectional surveys are observational in nature.
-This research is conducted in the circumstances where the researcher collects data from the sample of a targeted population within a given time.
+These are conducted in the circumstances where the researcher collects data from the sample of a targeted population within a given time.
 In this survey, researchers can examine different variables at a given point in time.

-- Data is collected from those participants who contain similar variables except those which are considered for the survey research.
+- Data is collected from those participants who contain similar variables except those which are considered for the survey.
 This particular variable needs to be constant throughout the research.
 The characteristics of cross-sectional surveys are:

 - This type of survey is mostly applicable in the SME, healthcare industries and retail.
 Information is gathered without any modification of the parameters in the ecosystem